Zonz-Ly/Surfox/README.md

 Right-click on a blank area in the window to set the position of the bookmarks toolbar:
 - When **"Always Show"** is selected, it will appear above the tab bar.
 - When **"Only Show on New Tabs"** is selected, it will appear below the tab bar.
-- Alternatively, you can try placing the "Bookmarks Toolbar Items" on the **tab bar**—there might be a pleasant surprise waiting for you!
+- Alternatively, you can try placing the "Bookmarks Toolbar Items" on the **tab bar**—you might like it!
-- If you want to place the "Bookmarks toolbar items" on the **navigation bar**, make sure there is 'Flexible Space' on both sides of the URL bar.
-Otherwise, Firefox's bug may cause it to crash.
-If you're unlucky to encounter this issue, temporarily delete the `config.js` file, then open Firefox, adjust the navigation bar layout, and restore the `config.js` file.
+- If you want to place the "Bookmarks Toolbar Items" on the **navigation bar**, make sure there is 'Flexible Space' on both sides of the address bar.
+Otherwise, the address bar may not center properly.

 In the "Customize Toolbar" page, click the "Density" button in the lower-left corner to choose different navigation bar widths:
 - **Standard (default on Windows):** The vertical padding of the address bar matches that of Catalina − and is recommended for Catalina − users.